Young and Hungry

 They bring in a choreographer that is anything dance-related—there’s another dance later on in the season that you will enjoy—but I don’t tell her that I’ve had any dance training so she basically treats me like I don’t know how to dance and that suits me just fine.

 I just love that David writes funny lines, and I get to be funny.
-And because I’m not one of the people who shows up trying to improv a lot, ad lib, I love that he writes funny things for me.
+And because I’m not one of the people who show up trying to improv a lot, ad lib, I love that he writes funny things for me.
 I read it and I’m like, “I can make that funny.”
 And that feels good.
 Because I like to be funny.

 How do you connect to your character?
 Are you anything like your character in real life?